 The example on the left displays a positioning score for a segment that prefers products with slower performance and larger size.
 The example on the right displays a score for a segment that demands cutting-edge products with high performance and small size.
-The orange areas represent the segment rough cuts, where scores rapidly decrease towards zero. ideal spot in December.
+The orange areas represent the segment rough cuts, where scores rapidly decrease towards zero. ideal spot in January, on top of the ideal spot in June and trail the ideal spot in December.
 In December it would complete an R&D project to jump in front of the ideal spot for next year.